Family Behavioral Health Services, LLC

 Susan L. Marder, MA, L.P.C.C.

 Susan Marder is a Licensed Professional Clinical Counselor who earned her Bachelors of Arts Degree in sociology at Brooklyn College and her Masters Degree at John Carroll University.
-Ms. Marder’s diverse experience includes parent education, child behavior management, effective discipline techniques, and family issues.
-As coordinator of the Lake County Early Intervention Program through the Lake County General Health District she worked with parents of children who are medically fragile and/or developmentally delayed.
-For nearly ten years, Ms. Marder has worked as a family therapist with Bellefaire JCB where she provided in-home intensive counseling services to young children, adolescents and families.
+Susan Marder is a Licensed Professional Clinical Counselor who earned her Bachelors of Arts Degree in sociology at Brooklyn College and her Master’s Degree at John Carroll University.
+Susan’s diverse experience includes parent education, child behavior management, effective discipline techniques, and family issues.
+As Coordinator of the Early Intervention Program through the Lake County General Health District she worked with parents of children who were medically fragile and/or developmentally delayed.
+For nearly ten years, Susan has worked as a family therapist with Bellefaire JCB where she provided in-home intensive counseling services to young children, adolescents and families.
+Susan specializes in phase of life problems counseling in the areas of empty-nest stressors, retirement issues, and loss of a job.
+Assisting individuals dealing with frustration and anxiety related to providing caretaking to aging or dependent parents.
+She works with parents, step parents, and new parents with the daily demands and struggles that they face with raising a family.
+She has extensive experience with grief, anxiety, self-esteem and depression for all age groups.

 Linda L. Elwood, MA, LPCC

 Linda Elwood is a Licensed Professional Clinical Counselor and earned her Bachelor of Arts Degree in Psychology from Ursuline College and her Masters Degree in Counseling at John Carroll University.
-Linda takes a family systems approach to treating relationship problems; family and parenting issues, depression and women's issues.
-She also has had extensive experience with adolescent behavior problems and adolescent community out-reach and intervention programs.
+Linda takes a family systems approach to treating relationship problems; family and parenting issues, depression, LGBTQ and women's issues.
+She also has had extensive experience with Sensory Processing Disorder, Obsessive Compulsive Disorder, Anxiety Disorder, adolescent behavior problems and adolescent community out-reach and intervention programs.
 She is also a former youth minister for the Cleveland Catholic Diocese and a recipient of the 1992 James P. O'Donnell Award for outstanding youth work.

 They are the first voices you hear on the telephone, when you call our office.
-They will set up appointments for you, check you in at the window and help answer any questions you may have.
+They will set up appointments for you, help you with billing and insurance, check you in at the window and help answer any questions you may have.

 Jennifer Morris email@example.com 440-460-0140 ext.
 22